veniamin-ilmer/veniamin-ilmer.github.io/political-ideals.md

 This country will be able to outcompete others, leading the market, being a major product creators.

-With low taxes, people have incentives to try and generate as much income as possible.
+With low taxes, people are incentivised to try and generate as much income as possible.
 On average, people will have a richer standard of living compared to other countries.

 ### Unintended Consequences